-Individuals that fail a test must pay a resit fee prior to the subsequent test date and any applicant cancelling the test with less than 72 hours' notice will not be eligible for a refund.
+Individuals that fail a test must pay a resit fee.
+Any applicant cancelling the test with less than 72 hours' notice will not be eligible for a refund.

 Individuals must make a full application within 12 months of passing the test.
 Those individuals that fail to do so will be required to retake.